Free Internal Communications Plan Template for a successful, tailored strategy

 #10 Test and Pilot Your Plan Before Executing It

 Before you schedule a full-scale launch, run a pilot phase to test your communication plan with a smaller group.
 Gather feedback and make necessary adjustments.
-Of course, to be able to do this, you need adequate advance planning.
-Include this in your projected timeline.
+Of course, to be able to do this, you need adequate advance planning and you must include this in your projected timeline.

 Once you’re satisfied with the plan, launch it throughout your organization and begin executing it according to the schedule you have established.